ongas/gemini-cli/docs/cli/project-standards.md

 The console will show:

 ```
-[ProjectStandards] No .agent-os directory found, skipping context injection
+[ProjectStandards] No .project-standards directory found, skipping context injection
 ```

-This means you need to run `gemini --init-standards` or you're not in a directory that has access to a `.agent-os/` directory.
+This means you need to run `gemini --init-standards` or you're not in a directory that has access to a `.project-standards/` directory.